DanaRaleign/score-board/README.md

 3. Run the project locally.
 4. Verify score submission, leaderboard browsing, and personal rank views.
 5. Commit the change with a clear message.

+## Contributing

+Contributions should preserve the purpose of the app.

+Before opening a change, confirm that the app still supports: